doc-tryphon/LLM-Experiments/README.md

 Initially I was inspired to use LLM's to teach me how to program AI.

-Later I tested Grok's creative writing capacity, after it informed me that capacity was part of it's programming.
+Later I tested Grok's capacity for creative writing capacity.